agn453/UNZIP-CPM-Z80/README.md

 bugs (Jun-2020).

-I've incorporated Martin's fixes into a new sourcefile *UNZIP151.Z80*
+I've incorporated Martin's fixes into a new sourcefile *UNZIP151.Z80* and also to the original sourecode for Version 1.2 into a renamed file *UNZIP121.Z80*

 For a discussion of the fixes - please see refer to the following postings at the Google Groups archive of the comp.os.cpm newsgroup -